composewell/streaming-benchmarks/README.rst

   magnitude drop in performance just because some operation is not correctly inlined.
 Note that this applies very well to the benchmarking code as well.

-* ``GHC Optimization Flags:`` To make sure we are comparing fairly we make sure that we compile the benchmarking code, the library code as well as all dependencies using exactly the same GHC flags.
+* ``GHC Optimization Flags:`` To make sure we are comparing fairly we have to make sure that we compile the benchmarking code, the library code as well as all dependencies using exactly the same GHC flags.
 GHC inlining and specialization optimizations can make the code unpredictable if mixed flags are used.
-See the ``--pedantic`` option of the ``bench.sh`` script.

 * ``Single file vs multiple files`` The best way to avoid issues is to have all the benchmarking code in a single file.
 However, in real life that is not the